mweerasi/struo/README.md

 # Struo
-An android app used for organization.
-Includes a calendar, mind map and note taking application.
+An android app to get the current date as well as the weather of a city, with more organizational improvements planned.

 Features:
 - Assembled an organization app that currently output the date and weather using fragments